Text & Pictures by Krissy Ellis, Kuwait, Richard Ellis’s Life Passports

 His Defensive Driving Projects also took him all over the Middle East in the early 2000s, working with the Military, Traffic Police, Transportation Companies and Oil Companies, Chevron, Kuwait Oil Company, and Kuwait Petroleum.
 In 2013 he also returned to Saudi Arabia “Where it all began” he couldn’t believe the change in 20 years, he said that nothing was familiar except the Arabian Hospitality and the roadside Arabic Cafes.
 Richard Ellis’s Life Passports

 His travels took him as far as South Africa where eventually my parents settled and lived, in between training projects.
 It was their paradise, their dream and yet again he followed his heart and beliefs and was very vocal with the authorities regarding the enforcement of “Safe Driving Standards” the South African daily newspaper ‘Cape Argus’ would regularly print his articles.
 There wasn’t a vehicle he couldn’t drive, a language he couldn’t attempt to speak or a country he wouldn’t wander to… Richard Ellis ‘A Nomad Bedouin’ in his own right.

-We have found a total of 15 Passports, some of which; are actually two passports stapled together, and his last passport; is currently still with my mother.
+We have found a total of 15 Passports, some of which; is actually two passports stapled together, and his last passport; is currently still with my mother.
 Each black passport has 94 stamp pages.
 The first one dated: 21st October 1977 was issued at Liverpool Post Office United Kingdom.
 The Last Dated Passport: 2nd July 2008, Issued at FCO (Kuwait British Embassy) Expiring 2nd April 2019.
 Passports, Stamps, and visas that are of interest to me & some pictures of my father over the years.
 Richard Ellis’s Life Passports

 Richard Ellis’s Life Passports